oracle/truffleruby/doc/contributor/workarounds.md

-# Patching system
+# Ruby files patching system

+When `require 'some/patch'` (has to be a relative path) is called and an original file exists on `$LOAD_PATH` and there is a patch file `some/patch.rb` in a special directory `lib/patches` then the TruffleRuby will first evaluate (not require) the file `lib/patches/some/patch.rb` instead.

+To require the original file call `require 'some/patch'` in the `lib/patches/some/patch.rb` file.
+It will require the original ruby file found on `$LOAD_PATH` ( stdlib file or a gem file).

+When requiring the original file is not desired just omit the `require 'some/patch'` in the patch file.
+The patch file will be evaluated only once.

+The evaluated patch files are not visible in `$LOAD_PATH` nor `$LOADED_FEATURES`.

-The patching system is loaded in `post-boot.rb` and is able to patch stdlib and installed gems.
-The code implementing the patching itself can be found in `lib/truffle/truffle/patching.rb`.
-It can be disabled by passing the `-Xpatching=false` option.
+Patching can be disabled by passing the `-Xpatching=false` option.

-The patching system works for gems as follows.
-When a gem *g* is activated, there is a directory `g` in `lib/patches`, and the directory is listed in `lib/truffle/truffle/patching.rb`, the directory is inserted into `$LOAD_PATH` before the original load-paths of the *g* gem.
-As a result the patching files are loaded first before the original files in the gem.
-The patching file is responsible for loading the original file (if desirable), which can be done with `Truffle::Patching.require_original __FILE__`.
+`-X.log=CONFIG` can be used to see paths of loaded patch files.

 # C file preprocessing